-Recitals are a great way to attract new studentsand demonstrate the success of your teaching staff through the performance of your students.
-Recitals also help increasestudent retention and attract new ones!
-The video footage from the recital makes an excellent ad for both YouTube your website.
-Here are some tips that will make sure you get the most out of your next recital!
+Recitals are a great way to attract new students and demonstrate the success of your teaching staff through the performance of your students.
+Recitals also help increase student retention and attract new ones!
+The video footage from the recital makes an excellent ad for both YouTube and your website.
+Here are some tips that will make sure you make the most of your recital!

 1. Open With a “Bang!”